teambit/docs/docs/build-pipeline/03-create-build-task.md

 A build task is positioned in the build pipeline sequence either by overriding the entire *customizable* pipeline or, by registering it to a location in the pipeline using the designated builder slot.
 ### Override the build pipeline sequence
 This methodology leaves the task completely agnostic as to its position in the build pipeline.
-Instead, the task position is determined by the environment.
+Instead, the task position is determined by the environment using the ['getBuildpipe' Environment Handler](docs/environments/service-handlers#getbuildpipe).

-See the example above.
+The example above shows the React environment `overrideBuildPipe` method being used to override its default pipeline.
+This method uses the `getBuildPipe()` Environment Handler, internally.

 ### Append to the start or end of the pipeline, in relation to other tasks
 This methodology places the task at the start or end of the build pipeline sequence, and lists all other tasks needed to run successfully before it is executed.